The contract is signed. You’ve had the new client celebration within your agency. Everyone is ready to get to work.

 The first 90 days will set the tone for your relationship, and if you hope to retain this client, then you need to prepare and develop an onboarding process that proves you are the right agency.

-From this call, you will begin to develop a deeper understand of the strengths, weaknesses, and opportunities present.
+From this conversation, you will begin to develop a deeper understand of the strengths, weaknesses, and opportunities present.
 You will use the key findings to develop a strategic marketing plan that includes:

 - Concrete business goals